-One of the frequently made mistakes in information systems is to presume that the objective portion of design involving, for example, documenting an existing system, constitutes all of the design activity.
+A frequent mistake in information systems design is to presume that the objective portion of design involving, for example, documenting an existing system, constitutes all of the design activity.
 This view is incorrect because it does not recognize the creative decisions involved in defining the form the system will take and in recognizing what aspects of the problem on which to concentrate.
 But how shall the form of a system be described and what are the factors involved in information system design?
-Clearly, a new vocabulary of design is needed.
+A new vocabulary of design would be useful.